Percentile Calculator

 What is the difference between the calculation methods?

-Can I calculate percentiles for multiple groups at once?
+Can I calculate multiple percentiles at once?

 API Documentation